by Mike Ratliff

 In Romans 6:1-23 Paul lays out the fact that the Law does not and cannot conquer sin, but the grace given to Christians triumphs over sin and death.
 However, as we shall see, this does not give license to believers that they continue in sin.

-What shall we say then?
-Are we to continue in sin that grace may abound?
-By no means!
-How can we who died to sin still live in it?
-Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
-We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
-(Romans 6:1-4 ESV)
+1 What shall we say then?
+Are we to continue in sin so that grace may increase?
+2 May it never be!
+How shall we who died to sin still live in it?
+3 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
+4 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
+Romans 6:1-4 (NASB)

 The Pharisees of Paul’s day accused those who preached the Gospel of our Lord Jesus Christ, which is salvation by grace through faith alone, of actually giving believers an excuse to sin.
 This concern appears to be valid if we look at how some in every age have misinterpreted Paul’s ‘gospel of grace’ to rationalize sin.
 This is especially true in our day my brethren.
 The fact that many do preach that repentance is not necessary for salvation leads to fleshly believers who have no spiritual depth or unregenerate professing Christians.

-Paul answers this indictment with, “Are we to continue in sin that grace may abound?
-By no means!
-How can we who died to sin still live in it?
-Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
-We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.”
+Paul answers this indictment with, “Are we to continue in sin so that grace may increase?
+May it never be!
+How shall we who died to sin still live in it?
+Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
+Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.”
 In other words, the genuine Christian has died to sin through the regenerative work of God in the heart.
 They are not perfect nor will they ever be in this life, however, they are new creations in Christ.
 This is sanctification.
 Justification at salvation is a declaration of righteousness while sanctification is the work of God in which He changes the believer over time so that they will be drawn from sin into holiness.
 They are saved and changed by God forever and now they are able to walk in newness of life.

-Let not sin therefore reign in your mortal body, to make you obey its passions.
-Do not present your members to sin as instruments for unrighteousness, but present yourselves to God as those who have been brought from death to life, and your members to God as instruments for righteousness.
-For sin will have no dominion over you, since you are not under law but under grace.
-(Romans 6:12-14 ESV)
+12 Therefore do not let sin reign in your mortal body so that you obey its lusts, 13 and do not go on presenting the members of your body to sin as instruments of unrighteousness; but present yourselves to God as those alive from the dead, and your members as instruments of righteousness to God.
+14 For sin shall not be master over you, for you are not under law but under grace.
+Romans 6:12-14 (NASB)

 When a believer allows sin to work in his or her body then they have given permission for it to operate.
 The problem is that this strengthens the flesh’s authority.
 This creates a situation in the believer’s heart in which sin has now taken authority and spiritual blindness to this spreads.
 This causes spiritual dullness.
 Fulfillment is sought through the sin soaked members of our bodies rather than in fellowship with Christ as we soak up His word.
 Prayer and worship becomes perfunctoril.
 This Christian has stepped away from working out their salvation with fear and trembling.
 Instead he or she has become enslaved to their flesh and sin is now reigning over them.